GaloyMoney/blink-mobile/README.md

 `npx yalc remove @galoymoney/client`

 There is a husky pre-push hook which will check for yalc references in the `package.json` file.

+## Adding new fonts

+**These instructions are correct as of react-native 0.69.
+If you are using a different version, you may need to adjust the instructions.**

+1. Add the new fonts to the `app/assets/fonts` directory.
+2. Run `yarn fonts` to link the font files to the native projects.
+3. You should see the new font in the `ios/GaloyApp/Info.plist` file and the `android/app/src/main/assets/fonts` directory.